VeryLittleGravitas/CDTADPQ/readme.md

 ## 2. Our team

 The Product Manager, Dan Hon, also served as Product Owner in the agile delivery process.
-We assigned him as the assigned leader of the project with full responsibility and authority to build the prototype, and has full accountability for the quality of the prototype.
+We assigned him the leader of the project with full responsibility and authority to build the prototype, and he therefore has full accountability for the quality of the prototype.

 We put together the following multidisciplinary team to build California Alerts, based on our experience and the [GSA 18F Agile Labor Categories](https://pages.18f.gov/agile-labor-categories/):